Mahdiazhari/ds-user-credit-project-defaulters/readme.md

 This project aims to analyze the credit card/borrowing usage of Indonesian customers.

+Please see the attached presentation slide or accompanying notebook titled "User Credit Data Project - Data Analysis" for detailed results regarding analysis of the Data.

 ## Introduction

 As a lender/financial company providing loans, we have to be very selective in deciding our future borrowers/customers.